2lambda123/adobe-spectrum-css/components/README.md

 - `skin.css` - The theme-specific styles for the component: colors, box-shadows, etc (these change between color stops)

-See [documentation generation](/tools/bundle-builder/docs/README.md) documentation for more information on the properties available within the `.yml` files.

 ## Editing an existing component

 1. Run `gulp dev` in the root of the project to begin developing.